AIRLab-POLIMI/ReLe/rele_matlab/src/README.md

 Then add such folder to the MATLAB search path.

 ### Provided functions
+Here we report a brief descriptions of the functions.
+A more detailed explaination is provided in *mexinterface/README.md*.
 #### collectSamples
 ~~~~
 [new_samples, ret, G, H] = collectSamples(domain_settings, nbEpisodes, maxSteps, gamma, [params])